OpenBCI/Documentation/website/docs/Examples/Video_Experiment.md

 ---
 id: VideoExperiment
-title: Trigger Addition
+title: Puppies and Kittens Experiment
 ---
-# Trigger Addition
+# OpenBCI_Experiment

 Welcome to the OpenBCI Puppies and Kittens Experiment designed by Fan Li.